Itish2003/Cortex_Mentor/README.md

 # Cortex Mentor: An AI-Powered Software Development Mentor

 Cortex Mentor is an advanced, event-driven, and privacy-focused AI assistant designed to accelerate software development.
-It acts as a persistent, personalized mentor that observes a developer's workflow, understands the context behind their actions, and provides intelligent, timely insights.
+It acts as a persistent, personalized mentor that observes a developer's workflow, understands the context behind their actions, and provides intelligent, real-time audio insights.

+This repository contains the **backend services** for Cortex Mentor.
+The frontend client is a VS Code extension located in the `cortex-vs` directory.

 At its core, Cortex Mentor is built on a **Hybrid Knowledge Model**, combining a private, local-first knowledge graph with a public, cloud-based knowledge base.
 This ensures that all user-specific data remains secure and private on the local machine, while still allowing the system to leverage powerful cloud-based models and curated expert knowledge.